xobotyi/react-scrollbars-custom/docs/USAGE.md

 # USAGE

+### Basic principles
+Underneath `react-scrollbars-custom` uses `requestAnimationFrame` loop, which check and update each known scrollbar, and as result - scrollbars updates synchronised with browser's render flow.

 ### Default
 The `<Scrollbar />` component works out of the box, with only need of `width` and `height` to be set, inline or via CSS;
 ```javascript